aws-samples/aws-secure-environment-accelerator/docs/operations/operations-import-ALZAccount.md

 Make sure you have python3 and the AWS python library (boto3) installed which is required in step 2 to confirm the account has been disassociated from the landing zone.
 - BOTO3 - https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html

-## 2. Landing Zone (ALZ): Disassociate the account from the Landing Zone
+## 2. Landing Zone - Disassociate the account from the Landing Zone

 - 2.0 - Login to the ALZ management account, and go to “Service Catalog” -> “Provisioned products”
 - 2.1 - Select “Access Filter” -> “Account” to see a list of the account products